Scotland’s Most Beautiful Castles

 Fraser Castle, fairytale castle in Scotland

 We continue visiting Scotland’s castles on our route to Aberdeen.
-In this case Fraser Castle, a fairytale castle that was built in 1450 and was the home of the Fraser family for more than 400 years.
+In this case, we came upon Fraser Castle, a fairytale castle that was built in 1450 and was the home of the Fraser family for more than 400 years.
 You can visit it and get to know many ghost stories…

 You can visit the inside of Dunnottar castle, the entrance fee is 7 pounds.